BeauClancy/finalCapstone/README.md

 Add new test cases when desiring to check further reviews.

-To do so,call the `predict_review_sentiment` function with a selected review.
+To do so, call the `predict_review_sentiment` function with a selected review.
 Print out the result to judge the accuracy of the sentiment analysis.

 Example: